-The beauty of a Short Assured Tenancy is that the Landlords can regain possession of the property if they wish to do so.
-However, the technicalities behind a Short Assured Tenancy are very complex and it is essential that they were complied with.
+The beauty of a Short Assured Tenancy was that the Landlords could regain possession of the property if they wished to do so.
+However, the technicalities behind a Short Assured Tenancy were very complex and it was essential that they were complied with.
 Existing Short Assured Tenancies continue under the same terms and conditions as before but these will slowly be phased out and replaced with PRT’s

 There are instances where a Company may wish to procure a tenancy and install its employees.
-However this removes the control from the Landlord.
-As a let with a company cannot be a Short Assured Tenancy then there is also a risk that it would be difficult to repossess the property.
+However, this removes the control from the Landlord and could make eviction complicated if the property is the employees main residence.

 There would need to be a tenancy agreement between the landlord and the company who would then set up a separate agreement with the tenant.
-Both of the above tenancy agreements would be Assured Tenancies.
 Although the company could evict when the tenant no longer works for them it would be at the discretion of the court if they would allow the eviction to proceed.
-In addition you would be relying on the Company to carry out the eviction as the agreement would be between the company and the tenant.
+In addition, you would be relying on the Company to carry out the eviction as the agreement would be between the company and the tenant.

-In the event that the company goes into liquidation without evicting the tenant,the landlord would be exposed to further risk as they would not have a contract with the tenant.
+In the event that the company goes into liquidation without evicting the tenant, the landlord would be exposed to further risk as they would not have a contract with the tenant.
 In light of this we always recommend that the tenants sign a PRT with the landlord but that the company acts as guarantor for the duration of the lease and most companies will agree to this when the technicalities are explained to them.
 If a company lease is set up the tenants should be detailed in the lease.

 Holiday lets do not generally bestow occupancy rights on the tenant.
 However, if your tenant wants a lease shorter than 6 months it is inadvisable to sign them up on a holiday let, as if there is a dispute and the tenant wants to stay then the matter will revert to court and the courts will look at whether the tenant was actually on holiday.

-If not it is likely that you may have an Assured Tenancy and the tenant may accrue rights you did not intend.
+If not it is likely that you may have a tenancy where the tenant accrues rights you did not intend.
 Holiday lets are generally for a short term but there is the option to have an off season holiday let if a short holiday let has occurred within a given time frame.
 The maximum length of an off season holiday let is 8 months and we would recommend legal advice if you wanted to pursue an off season let.

 For further information on tenancy agreements: